Wildlife agencies to cancel Trump endangered species rules

 BILLINGS, Mont.
-(AP) — President Joe Biden’s administration is moving to cancel two environmental rollbacks under former President Donald Trump that limited habitat protections for imperiled plants and wildlife.
+(AP) — President Joe Biden’s administration announced Tuesday that it will cancel two environmental rollbacks under former President Donald Trump that limited habitat protections for imperiled plants and wildlife.

-The proposal to drop the two Trump-era rules was slated to be announced Tuesday by the U.S. Fish and Wildlife Service and National Marine Fisheries Service.
-It’s part of a broad effort by the Biden administration to undo rules imposed under Trump that favored industry over the environment.
+The proposal to drop the two Trump-era rules by the U.S. Fish and Wildlife Service and National Marine Fisheries Service is part of a broad effort by the Biden administration to undo rules imposed under Trump that favored industry over the environment.

 The designation of lands and waters as critical for the survival of vulnerable species can limit mining, oil drilling and other development.
 That’s made the designations a flashpoint for conflict between environmental and business interests.